 architectural designs; and copies of architectural drawings she has

 designed with her husband, Martin Jauch.
-International Archive of Women
+Part of IAWA Small Collections.
+Ms2009-054.

 JEFFRESS, WILLIAM HORACE.
 PAPERS, 1932-1939.
 0.1 cu. ft.
 Graduate of the VPI class of 1934.
 The collection consists of a 1940 class manager’s handbook from the Virginia Agricultural and Mechanical College Alumni Fund, a 1934 pamphlet on the Founder's Roll of the VPI Alumni Fund, and a 6x10 in poster, "First Sergeant Jeff Battery O." Ms88-043.

 JENKS, JOEL H. (b. abt.
 1836).
 DIARY, 1865.
 0.1 cu. ft.
 Born in Ohio; private and later, musician, with the 78th Regiment, Illinois Infantry; later surveyor and jeweler in Illinois.
 Collection contains Jenks' diary from 1865, including entries about camp and hospital life, the death of Lincoln, and his return to civilian life.
-Finding aid available in the Virginia Heritage database.
+Finding aid available online.
 Ms2010-062.

 JERRELL, LESLIE WALLACE (1871-1898).
 PAPERS, 1881-1898.
 0.7 cu. ft.
 Native of Spotsylvania County, Virginia; graduate (mechanical engineering, 1895) of Virginia Agricultural and Mechanical College, now Virginia Polytechnic Institute and State University; Instructor of mechanical engineering at VPI.
 Correspondence, grade reports, receipts and invoices, photographs, and textbooks.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms1972-005.